wp-plugins/socialauth-wp/readme.txt

 == Changelog ==

+= 3.11.13 =
+* Introduced short code [SocialAuth-WP-Short-Code] to get social-auth-wp working from pages and posts along with login page.
+* Added compliance for registrations settings; if registration is disabled new users can not login to your WordPress site.
+* Added a new option to settings to hide 'My Contacts' option if you do not need that.
+* Introduced post login redirect capability to get back to page from where you initiated login process.
+* Started to use user's first name when username not available from login provider, this will fallback to user profile identifier if first-name and username both are not available.
+* Added link for 'Back to Login' (close pop up window) when authentication fails and user is prompted with error message.
+* Other minor improvements for consistency and user friendly interface
+* Added some ground work to satisfy AOL openID authentication using XRDS document.

 = 2.7.11 =
 * Upgraded HybridAuth library to 2.1.1
 * Added an option to admin-settings to not to show complete logout warning on logout.